rohitkjohnedu/my_yade/doc/sphinx/installation.rst

     cd /path/to/installfolder/bin
     ./yade-2014-02-20.git-a7048f4

+.. comment: is it possible to invoke python yade.config.revision and put it above as a text in the doc?

 For building the documentation you should at first execute the command ``make install`` and then ``make doc`` to build it.
 The generated files will be stored in your current